 - 1 teaspoon butter pecan extract (or maple flavoring)

 - 1/4 cup butter

-Reduce heat and simmer for five minutes.
+Reduce the heat and simmer for 5 minutes without stirring.

 Store in the fridge for up to two weeks.